Payroll for One Employee: Step-by-Step Guide (2026)

 Getting it right from day one prevents costly mistakes, builds a solid financial foundation, and keeps you compliant.
-This guide will walk you through everything you need to know, from choosing a business structure to finding the right software.
+This guide will walk you through the details of each step, from understanding pay calculations to finding the right software.

-Why Bother with Formal Payroll for One Employee?
+Why Formal Payroll for One Employee is Non Negotiable

-It might seem like overkill, but setting up a formal payroll for one employee is non negotiable for several reasons.
+It might seem like overkill, but setting up a formal payroll for one employee is essential for several reasons.
 First and foremost is compliance.
 All businesses must follow federal, state, and local payroll laws, and failure to do so can lead to hefty penalties.

 The Core Components of a Paycheck